rust-lang/book/second-edition/src/appendix-04-macros.md

 > when you see a ! that means that you’re calling a macro instead of a normal
 > function.

-Finally, at the very end of the book, in this appendix, we'll actually explain what's going on here.
+Finally, in this appendix, we'll actually explain what's going on here.

 Fundamentally, macros are a way of writing code that writes other code.
 In the previous appendix, we discussed the `derive` attribute, which generates